cbraissant/SF-Tech-website/_pages/en/tnt-classic.md

     sub: A new patent-pending material made of high density neoprene
   - icon: stretch.svg
     title: Incredible mobility
-    sub: The TNT material offers unprecedent flexibility and suppleness
+    sub: The TNT material offers unprecedented flexibility and suppleness
   - icon: zipper.svg
     title: YKK metal zipper
     sub: YKK Proseal® is a strong and reliable watertight fastening solution
   - icon: pencil.svg
-    title: "Only one size: YOURS"
+    title: 'Only one size: YOURS'
     sub: To guarantee perfection, all SF Tech drysuits are made to measure with your choice of options and colors

 option: